List of New Testament verses not included in modern English translations: John 7:53–8:11

-However, one minuscule (manuscript 225) placed the pericope after John 7:36.
-Several – ƒ^{1} – placed it at the very end of the Gospel of John, and Scrivener adds several more that have so placed a shorter pericope beginning at verse 8:3.
-Another handful of minuscules – ƒ^{13} – put it after Luke 21:38.
-Some manuscripts – S,E,Λ – had it in the familiar place but enclosed the pericope with marks of doubt (asterisks or some other glyph), and Scrivener lists more than 40 minuscules that also apply marks of doubt to the pericope.

-Some scholars have suggested that the pericope is not written in the same style as the rest of the Gospel of John, and have suggested it is written more in the style of the Gospel of Luke, a suggestion supported by the fact that the ƒ^{13} manuscripts actually put the pericope into the Gospel of Luke.
+However, one manuscript, Minuscule 225, placed the pericope after John 7:36.
+Several – Family 1 – placed it at the very end of the Gospel of John, and Scrivener adds several more that have so placed a shorter pericope beginning at verse 8:3.
+Another handful of minuscules – Family 13 – put it after Luke 21:38.
+Some manuscripts – Codex Vaticanus 354, Codex Basilensis, Codex Tischendorfianus III – had it in the familiar place but enclosed the pericope with marks of doubt (asterisks or some other glyph), and Scrivener lists more than 40 minuscules that also apply marks of doubt to the pericope.Some scholars have suggested that the pericope is not written in the same style as the rest of the Gospel of John, and have suggested it is written more in the style of the Gospel of Luke, a suggestion supported by the fact that the Family 13 manuscripts actually put the pericope into the Gospel of Luke.
 For example, nowhere else does the Gospel of John mention by name the Mount of Olives, and where a new place is mentioned in John some explanatory remarks are attached, nor does John mention 'the Scribes' elsewhere.
 A theory shared by several scholars is that this pericope represents some very early tradition or folktale about Jesus, not originally found in any of the canonical gospels, which was so popular or compelling that it was deliberately inserted into a gospel; a variant on this theory is that this anecdote was written down as a note for a sermon, perhaps in the margin of a codex or on a scrap inserted between the pages of a codex, and a subsequent copyist mistakenly incorporated it in the main text when working up a new copy.
 Its source might be indicated by Eusebius (early 4th century), in his Historia Ecclesia, book 3, section 39, where he says, "Papias [2nd century] [...] reproduces a story about a woman falsely accused before the Lord of many sins.
 This is to be found in the Gospel of the Hebrews."